Welcome to Goytre Local History

-The old Newspapers, particularly the Free Press have been a wonderful source of information, everything that happened in the parish was reported, good or bad.
+The old Newspapers, particularly the Free Press have been a wonderful source of information, everything that happened in the parish being reported, good or bad.

 So I would like to share with you the people and events that made the community.
 The photographs on the site are a vital record of the history and inhabitants and I should like to ask if you have any stories or photographs of or about the parish or it’s people please do get in touch.